 On our flight to Cebu from Los Angeles, the check-in counter asked us to show proof of a return flight out of Cebu as well as proof of booked accommodations.

 The return ticket doesn’t necessarily have to be out of the country, as we showed documentation of our flight from Cebu to Palawan, which was sufficient for our airline.

 Guests must have a return or onward ticket and be able to satisfactorily prove, upon request, sufficient means of financial support during their stay in the destination country.

-Yes, it is possible to book your flight with Cebu Pacific without providing a passport number.
+Yes, booking your flight with Cebu Pacific is possible without providing a passport number.
 Keep in mind though, you will need it for check-in purposes and certainly will need your passport on the day of takeoff.

-Another thing to keep in mind is that there needs to be at least six months validity on your passport to travel.
+Another thing to remember is that there needs to be at least six months of validity on your passport to travel.

-It’s quite the story that I’ve written in more detail here in this post.
+It’s quite the story!
+I’ve written in more detail here in this post.

 This rule is something airlines will rarely ever disclose to you when booking flights, but I did find this little snippet in Cebu Pacific’s fine print:

 Guests traveling outside the Philippines must possess a passport, with at least six (6) months validity from the date of departure, and valid visas, if applicable.